rankinstudio/Gemini-North-Flatten/README.md

 ![](prev.JPG)

-A small program for assembline raw Gamini North data into a single fits file for programs like astrometrica or tycho-tracker.
+A small program for assembline raw Gemini North data into a single fits file for programs like astrometrica or tycho-tracker.

 usage: fixgem.py 'dir' -prefix 'prefix'